RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

 ...
 ```

-6. Submit <your map filename>.map as a new post [here](http://www.rigsofrods.com/threads/96556-Joystick-specific-Input-maps)
+6. Submit a zip file containing <your map filename>.map as a new post [here](https://forum.rigsofrods.org/thread-1068.html).

 Thank you!